Guardians vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees will send Domingo German (2-2) to the mound for his sixth start this season.
+- The Yankees will send Gerrit Cole (5-0) to the mound for his seventh start this season.

-- He has started five games this season, earning a quality start (6 or more IP, 3 or fewer ER) in one of them.
+- He has started six games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

-- German will look to finish five or more innings for the fourth start in a row.
+- Cole will look to finish five or more innings for the seventh start in a row.

 |Opponent